xiaozongyang/VictoriaLogs/docs/victorialogs/data-ingestion/syslog.md

 ## Multitenancy

 By default, the ingested logs are stored in the `(AccountID=0, ProjectID=0)` [tenant](https://docs.victoriametrics.com/victorialogs/#multitenancy).
-If you need storing logs in other tenant, then specify the needed tenant via `-syslog.tenantID.tcp` or `-syslog.tenantID.udp` command-line flags depending on whether TCP or UDP ports are listened for syslog messages.
+If you need storing logs in other tenant, then specify the needed tenant via `-syslog.tenantID.tcp`, `-syslog.tenantID.udp` or `-syslog.tenantID.unix` command-line flags depending on whether TCP, UDP or Unix sockets listened for syslog messages.
 For example, the following command starts VictoriaLogs, which writes syslog messages received at TCP port 514, to `(AccountID=12, ProjectID=34)` tenant:

 ```sh